baselime/docs/sending-data/opentelemetry/index.md

 - Endpoint `https://otel.baselime.io/v1/`
 - Header: `x-api-key: <BASELIME_API_KEY>`

-You can get your public Baselime API key in the [Baselime console](https://console.baselime.io).
+Get your public Baselime API key in the [Baselime console](https://console.baselime.io).

 If you have not instrumented your codebase with OpenTelemetry yet, we are building OpenTelemetry SDKs to facilitate instrumenting your code.